- Implement more than one business growth strategy to reduce risk and maximize market share expansion.

 Second, deep audience insight is crucial for any successful business growth strategy.
 You must know your customers’ pain points and desires, and satisfy their needs better than your competitors.
 As a result, you’ll build customer loyalty and more word-of-mouth (WOM) referrals.

-And, most importantly, growth requires nimbleness.
+And, most importantly, growth marketing requires nimbleness.
 You’ll certainly need to pivot in small ways, such as changing marketing tactics to match current trends or customer behavior.
 But, you also might need to make large scale changes to achieve growth objectives.

 For example, Shopify started out selling snowboard equipment, but ultimately realized they were better at creating ecommerce software.
 A willingness to change in both small and large ways can significantly accelerate business growth.